f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 * JOURNAL,

 * JOURNAL_cn (Journal name in Chinese)

+#### ROCKUNIT
+This table contains information on the sampled rockunit, e.g. position, geology, age, structure.
+Its COLUMNS include:

+* REFNO (link with REFERENCE table),

+* ROCKUNITNO (link with PMAGRESULT table),

+* ROCKNAME (Rock name),

+* PLACE (Location of investigation including name of country),

+* CONTINENT,

+* TERRANE,

+* RLAT (Latitude of the rockunit),

+* RLONG (Longitude of the rockunit),

+* ROCKTYPE,

+* STRATA (Stratigraphic information such as "Visean"),

+* STRATAGE (Stratigraphic age using common symbols as listed in TIMESCALE table),

+* LATSPREAD (Latitudinal spread of rock unit),

+* LOWAGE (Numerical lower age limit),

+* HIGHAGE (Numerical upper age limit),

+* METHOD (Basis upon which LOWAGE and HIGHAGE values have been derived),

+* STATUS (Indicates the results have been superseded),

+* ISOTOPEDATA (Isotopic age information),

+* STRUCTURE (Comments on strikes and dips of bedding or the age of folding or metamorphism)

 #### TERRANE
 This table contains information on terrane name which has been mentioned by